AlexanderLabWHOI/EukHeist/README.md

     other: --continue --k-list 29,39,59,79,99,119

 ```
 Co-assembly will be dictated by user providing a column in the sample list input file and toggling the ```create_sample_table:``` to True or False.
-In each...?
+If you've already created a sample list file, add to the assembly_group_table line and use False.

 ### 3.2 Review working directory

-_Need to clean this up when we have a final working version_

-Explanation of working directory:
+Outside of inputing full paths and making sure your computational set up can run EukHeist, the other directors, files, and scripts from this repo are summarized below:
 ```
 EukHeist
-├── cluster.yaml # File that is modified by user to run snakemake on HPC ├── config.yaml #RM
-├── environment.yaml # Environment to create snakemake conda env
-├── envs # Directory with all environment files for each snakemake rule ├── EUKHeist # Snakemake script for EukHeist
+├── cluster.yaml # File that is modified by user to run snakemake on HPC ├── environment.yaml # Environment to create snakemake conda env ├── envs # Directory with all environment files for each snakemake rule ├── EUKHeist # Snakemake script for EukHeist